-One of the most dangerous things a traveler can encounter in Chile is the hazardous ash, dust, and fumes that are emitted from the various active volcanoes located throughout the country.
-During and following a volcanic eruption, these toxic materials can be distributed over a much more widespread area than many people realize.
+One of the most dangerous things travelers can encounter in Chile is the hazardous ash, dust, and fumes that are emitted from the various active volcanoes throughout the country.
+During and following a volcanic eruption, these toxic materials can be much more widespread than many people realize.

-Exposure can cause a variety of health conditions, particularly those involving the respiratory system and can severely affect your breathing.
+Exposure can cause a variety of health conditions, particularly those involving the respiratory system, and can severely affect breathing.
 It is especially dangerous to anyone who already suffers from a respiratory condition.

-If you happen to be visiting during a time when ash and other volcanic elements are falling, take appropriate precautions to avoid exposure.
+If you are traveling in Chile while ash and other volcanic elements are falling, take appropriate precautions to avoid exposure.
 Remain indoors whenever possible, with doors and windows shut.

 Place damp towels at door thresholds and any place where contaminated air may get in.

-If you must venture outside, it's advisable to use a face mask for protection.
-Clothing that covers exposed skin and goggles to protect the eyes is also recommended.
+If you must go outside, use a face mask for protection.
+Clothing that covers exposed skin and goggles to protect eyes are also recommended.

-Chile is home to several areas that reach high altitudes.
-While these are popular places for adventure travelers to explore, it's important to remember that rapid ascent into higher altitudes can cause a number of health concerns.
+These high-altitude destinations are popular among adventure travelers, but it's important to remember that rapid ascent into higher altitudes can cause a number of health concerns.

-Traveling to areas greater than 2,500m can cause what's known as altitude sickness, a dangerous condition that can affect anyone, regardless of fitness level, and can be fatal.
+Traveling to areas greater than 8,200ft (2,500m) can cause altitude sickness, a dangerous condition that can affect anyone, regardless of fitness level, and which can be fatal.

-Anyone who has suffered about with the condition in the past should be aware that they are at an increased risk of contracting it again, as are people who have existing breathing conditions should also be extra prepared.
+Anyone who has suffered altitude sickness before has an increased risk of experiencing it again, and people who have existing breathing conditions should also be extra prepared.

 The consumption of alcohol prior to acclimatizing to the change in altitude can also be a contributing factor and should be avoided.

-Communicative diseases like cholera are reported throughout Chile, and Hepatitis B and typhoid are not uncommon, especially during the warmer months.
+Transmissible diseases, like cholera, are reported throughout Chile, and Hepatitis B and typhoid are not uncommon during the warmer months.
 See a travel doctor to get the most accurate advice on which vaccinations you need prior to traveling, and ask if you require any updated booster shots to lessen your chances of catching a dangerous illness.

-Dengue fever and other insect-borne diseases are also present, with occasional outbreaks reported on Easter Island.
-If you're planning a visit there, be sure to take appropriate precautions to avoid being bitten by mosquitos.
+Dengue fever and other insect-borne diseases are also present in Chile, with occasional outbreaks reported on Easter Island.
+If you're planning a visit there, take appropriate precautions to avoid being bitten by mosquitoes.